Faramir: Art

 Faramir appears in several illustrations created by John Howe, Ted Nasmith and Anke Eißmann for The Lord of the Rings and related products.
 One of the scenes from the book that received many depictions is Faramir and Éowyn's meeting at the top of Minas Tirith.

 Radio

 In the BBC's 1981 radio adaptation of The Lord of the Rings, Faramir is voiced by Andrew Seear.
 The radio drama adhered faithfully to the books, and Peter Jackson gave the adaptation credit in the production of his film trilogy.

 Film

-In Rankin/Bass' 1980 adaptation of The Return of the King, a dark-haired man taken to be Faramir is shown next to Éowyn in greeting Aragorn as he arrives to Minas Tirith.
+In Rankin/Bass' 1980 adaptation of The Return of the King, a dark-haired man taken to be Faramir is shown next to Éowyn greeting Aragorn as he arrives to Minas Tirith.